Why You Should Use a CRM (and some Best Practices for using your System)17 Jul 2023

-- Appoint a CRM champion – this is someone who will take charge of the configuration and training.
-Making sure you are getting the CRM your business needs
+Your CRM Champion is someone who will take charge of the configuration and training.
+They will make sure you are getting the CRM your business needs and help work out your best practices.

-- Configuration – this may be something you do on your own or a process you do alongside your CRM provider.
-Either way it is a big part of the process.
+This may be something you do on your own or a process you do alongside your CRM provider.
+But it is a big part of making sure your CRM works for you.
 This configuration may include:

 - Setting up your email signatures (and email templates)